qornhub/ToDo-List/readme.md

-# Technical Test - Todo Application
+# To do list Application

 A full-stack Todo application consisting of a React Native mobile app, React web app, and Node.js GraphQL backend.